 The Combined Federal Campaign (CFC) is the only authorized solicitation of Federal employees in their workplaces on behalf of approved charitable organizations.

 CFC began in the early 1960’s to coordinate the fundraising efforts of various charitable organizations so that DoD and Federal donors would be solicited in the workplace only one time a year and have the opportunity to make charitable contributions through payroll deduction.

 Federal employees continue to make the CFC the largest and most successful workplace philanthropic fundraiser in the world.
-Continuing a long-standing tradition of selfless giving, in 2015, Federal employees contributed nearly $193 million dollars to charitable causes around the world.
+Continuing a long-standing tradition of selfless giving, in 2015, Federal employees contributed more than $177 million dollars to charitable causes around the world.

 Who Sets the Standard of Public Accountability?

 Office of Personnel Managemet (OPM) is accountable for assuring DoD and Federal employees that their designations are honored and distributed to the charitable organizations of their choice.
 OPM achieves this in several ways.

 OPM maintains strict eligibility and public accountability criteria that all participating CFC charities must meet.
 For details, see CFC Regulations in 5 CFR Part 950 at http://www.opm.gov/cfc/opmmemos/index.asp.